per1234/EtherEventQueue/README.md

   - Type: byte

 `EtherEventQueue.readEvent(eventBuffer)` - Puts the event in the passed array. availableEvent() must be called first.
-- Parameter: eventBuffer - size a char array according to the result of availableEvent () and pass it to the readEvent  function.
+- Parameter: eventBuffer - Size a char array according to the result of availableEvent () and pass it to the readEvent  function.
 After that it will contain the event.
   - Type: char
 - Returns: none

 `EtherEventQueue.readPayload(payloadBuffer)` - Puts the payload string in the passed array. availableEvent() must be called first.
-- Parameter: payloadBuffer - size a char array according to the result of availablePayload () and pass it to the readPayload  function.
+- Parameter: payloadBuffer - Size a char array according to the result of availablePayload () and pass it to the readPayload  function.
 After that it will contain the payload.
   - Type: char
 - Returns: none

-`EtherEventQueue.senderIP()` - get the IP Address of the sender of the most recently received event.
+`EtherEventQueue.senderIP()` - Get the IP Address of the sender of the most recently received event.
 - Parameter: none
-- Returns: IP Address of the sender of the most recent event
+- Returns: IP Address of the sender of the most recent event.
   - Type: IPAddress

-`EtherEventQueue.flushReceiver()` - clear any buffered event and payload data so a new event can be received
+`EtherEventQueue.flushReceiver()` - Clear any buffered event and payload data so a new event can be received.
-- Parameter:none
+- Parameter: none
-- Returns:none
+- Returns: none

 `EtherEventQueue.queue(target, port, event, payload, resendFlag)` - Send an event and payload
 - Parameter: target - takes either the IP address or node number of the target device